Check out quickly and safely with your contactless card or payment-enabled device where you see the Contactless Symbol

 Contactless payments use short-range wireless technology to securely complete payments between a contactless card or payment-enabled device and a contactless-enabled checkout terminal.
 A contactless Visa card is a chip card that has a near-field communication (NFC) antenna which enables close-range payments.
 When you tap your contactless Visa card or payment-enabled device at the contactless-enabled checkout terminal (near the Contactless Symbol ), your payment is sent for authorization.

-When shown on a card, the EMVCo Contactless Indicator* means the has the capability to make contactless payments.
+When shown on a card, the EMVCo Contactless Indicator* means the card has the capability to make contactless payments.

 When shown at a merchant, the Contactless Indicator means a merchant accepts contactless payments.